nikhil-bhole/java-programs/imp-java-questions.md

 5. Can we have an empty catch block?
 6. What is an ideal way to handle execptions in Java?
 7. Explain few exceptions you have came accross while coding[eg: ArrayIndexOutBoundsException, NullPointerException etc].
-8. Can we overload/override constructors in Java?
-9. Explain constructors, why they are used and types of constructors
-10. Parent class P has method test, and Child class C extends P and also has overridden test method. explain which test method is called in below combinations
-P p = new P(); p.test();
-P p = new C(); p.test();
-C c = new C(); c.test();

 **Collection framework**
 1. Explain collection framework in Java and it's uses